 The types of businesses owned by Mumpreneurs range from handmade goods through to financial services.
 However, some of the more common industries include:

 - Virtual Assistants

 - Business coaches

-Top tips for Mumpreneurs (from a mum & marketer)
+Top tips for Mumpreneurs (from a mum and marketer)

-As a marketing consultant & working mother, I’ve listed a few tips to help Mumpreneurs build their businesses (and keep their sanity).
+As a marketing consultant and working mother, I’ve listed a few tips to help Mumpreneurs build their businesses (and keep their sanity).

 I might sound like a broken record, but email lists are by and far the best tool for online businesses.
 Collect those email addresses and send out regular communication.